Ladies First! Queen Latifah Turns 50 & Blazes The Trail For Women

 In fact, Queen Latifah was not only honored at the Hip Hop Honors, she was also executive producer of the star-studded show.
 She has been producer or executive producer for a number of projects including, the VH1 Show, “Single Ladies”, The BET show “Let’s Stay Together”, and the movies, Bringing Down The House, The Last Holiday, The Perfect Holiday, Beauty Show, Just Wright, The Perfect Match and countless others.

 Queen Latifah also represents a line of cosmetics for CoverGirl called the Queen Collection.
 She has also launched a perfume line Queen” and Queen of Hearts.

 Because of her brand, Queen is the spokesperson for Curvation ladies underwear, Pizza Hut and Jenny Craig.

-On top of all that Queen Latifah is taking care of her mother who has an autoimmune disease and heart issues.
+On top of all that Queen Latifah was taking care of her mother who had an autoimmune disease and heart issues.